cakephp/docs/en/controllers.rst

-    Each of these variables are merged with their inherited values, therefore it is not necessary (for example) to redeclare the Form helper, or anything that is declared in your App controller.
+    Each of these variables are merged with their inherited values, therefore it is not necessary (for example) to redeclare the Form helper, or anything that is declared in parent classes.

 .. php:attr:: components

     The components array allows you to set which :doc:`/controllers/components` a controller will use.
-Like ``$helpers`` and ``$uses`` components in your controllers are merged with those in ``AppController``.
+Like ``$helpers`` and ``$uses`` components in your controllers are merged with those in parent classes.
 As with ``$helpers`` you can pass settings into components.
 See :ref:`configuring-components` for more information.